lukastk/maths-notes/misc/local contact matrices.md

 C_{ij} = \frac{1}{N_i} \sum_\ell N^\ell_i C_{ij}^\ell \quad (2)
 $$

-There are two things we want to consider in the construction of $C_{ij}^\ell$:
+There are three things we want to consider in the construction of $C_{ij}^\ell$:

 1. Eq.
 1 must hold for all $\ell$.
+2. 2.
-2. Contact should scale with population density.
+3. Contact should scale with population density.

 ### 1. Satisfying the local consistency relations